-To start Feature Extraction
+To start feature extraction

 - 1 Click the Project Run mode On/Off icon in the toolbar, or click Project > Start Extracting. - If you did not save the project, a message appears that asks if you want to save the project.
-Save the project in order to run Feature Extraction. - 2 Click Yes. - 3 Click Save if you want to save the project to the default FE Project N.fep name, or type a new name, and click Save.
+You must save the project in order to run feature extraction. - 2 Click Yes. - 3 Click Save if you want to save the project to the default FE Project N.fep name, or type a new name, and click Save.